 A number of these Academies began a process of redesign and evolution in 2022, which will continue in 2023.
 Campari Group's Finance Academy in particular, saw key changes to its programme as a result of the ongoing Finance Transformation process and the increasing need to support the impact of such organisational change through new Learning and Development initiatives.
-A new Finance Academy core programme was designed and launched, with the goal of increasing data strategy capabilities and helping FP and A (Financial Planning and Analysis) and DR and A (Data Reporting and Analytics) teams act as 'data translators' and partners of all Group functions (with a key focus on Commercial, Marketing and Supply Chain) through data discovery methodologies.
-Furthermore, the new Finance Academy focuses specifically on allowing Finance teams to better understand Campari Group's business through on-field immersion (both in the plants and in retail), business simulations, and other engaging strategies.
+A new Finance enerate functional awareness and promote the business partnership ned by Campari Group, The Finance Academy operates with the eving Together' encouraging finance participants to engage and inher company departments, offering structured moments for strategic nd dialogue.